csc301-2023-fall/project-42-team-collab/readme.md

 - (Link to be provided later) The Slack App will be added to the workspace by the workspace admin, we will provide a link to add the app to their workspace.
 - After the Slack App is added to the workspace, any user can just invoke the `/kudos` command in any message box available.
-- (More details will be provided later, methods undecided) The user will also be able to customize the company values that they want to use for their workspace.
+- The user will also be able to add more company values that they want to use for their workspace in the pop-up window.

 ## Development requirements